rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.5.0.txt

 Upgrading
 =========

-The database schema has between RabbitMQ-1.4.0 and this release.
+The database schema has changed between RabbitMQ-1.4.0 and this release.
 If your RabbitMQ installation contains important data, such as user accounts, durable exchanges and queues, or persistent messages, then we recommend you contact support@rabbitmq.com for assistance with the upgrade.
 If you want to experiment with the new version in the meantime, simply move the database directory to a safe place.
 In all other cases just remove the directory.

 The debian package upgrade detects the presence of an old schema and asks the user how to proceed.
 The rpm package upgrade moves any